bolatheexplorer/CS-4366-01-The-deaf-leading-the-blind/README.md

-# Webpage for Cs 4366 -001 Sneior Capstone
+# Webpage for Cs 4366 -001 Senior Capstone

 this branch is meant to contain the code for the project's informational webpage it is a easy to navigate page detailing project description, team info, scheduling information, and links & documentation